 Through exemplary countywide leadership, facilitation and support, the Nevada County Superintendent of Schools programs and staff will create, sustain and encourage high quality educational programs for all students.
 High academic standards, safe and engaging learning environments and the development of community partnerships will help in our mission to prepare students for the future.

 The San Juan Ridge Family Resource Centers is one of three FRCs that serve western Nevada County.
 Family Resource Centers engage and partner with families, educators, and the community to better support children's development, create connections and increase access to local resources.

 Katie Dyer, Countywide Coordinator 530.478.6400 x2051

 Twin Ridges Elementary School District

 Twin Ridges Elementary School District includes two schools - Grizzly Hill School on the San Juan Ridge and Washington School in the small town of Washington.
-TRESD provides the Schoolhouse facility on the Oak Tree School Campus for use by the San Juan Ridge Family Resource Center and offers additional ongoing support.
+TRESD provides facilities on the Oak Tree School Campus for use by the San Juan Ridge Family Resource Center and offers additional ongoing support.